 Drinkable wedding favour ideas

 If you know your guests love a tipple then a mini bottle of drink is never a bad idea.
-I’ve seen plenty of weddings with mini airline bottles as favours, or like these weddings ones with homemade sloe gin, flavoured gins or spirits, apple cider from orchards at family houses and other concoctions that I’m sure I’d have braved!
+I’ve seen plenty of weddings with mini airline bottles as favours, or like these weddings ones with homemade sloe gin, flavoured gins or spirits, apple cider from orchards at family houses and other concoctions that I’m sure I’d have enjoyed!

 There are lots of ways to dress up mini bottles and you can use them as a favour on the side or as the place setting as you see here.